Do you know where your clothes come from and how they're being made? We say: It's time for an ethical fashion

 Part of this dedicated bunch of changemakers is Carina Bischof, co-founder of upcycling label aluc and the Upcycling Fashion Berlin movement.
 We had an inspiring chat about the status quo of fair fashion in Berlin and beyond.
-Listen to the full interview in episode #6 of the GreenMe Berlin podcast.
+Listen to the full interview on the GreenMe Podcast.